 Earthquakes strike suddenly.
 Unlike some other natural hazards there is no warning.
-There are some things that you can do now though that will reduce the risk of injury that you and your family might face.
+There are some things that you can do now that will reduce the risk of injury you and your family might face.

 Know the basic rules for earthquake safety: